KChen-lab/ST_Comparison/README.md

 The CosMx SMI, MERFISH and Xenium raw data generated in this study have been deposited in the Gene Expression Ominibus (GEO) database (https://www.ncbi.nlm.nih.gov/geo/) under accession code GSE299786, GSE299886 and GSE300007, respectively.

-Study is published in Nature Communications. https://www.nature.com/articles/s41467-025-63414-1
+Study was published in Nature Communications. https://www.nature.com/articles/s41467-025-63414-1

 # Abstract